apereo/cas/docs/cas-server-documentation/installation/User-Interface-Customization-CSSJS.md

 If you are developing themes per service, each theme also has the ability to specify a custom `cas.js` file under the `cas.javascript.file` setting.

-The following Javascript libraries are utilized by CAS automatically:
+Most importantly, the following Javascript libraries are utilized by CAS automatically:

 * JQuery
 * JQuery UI